 - Aloe Vera: is very soothing, an effective anti inflammatory and anti bacterial that rapidly heals all types of cuts and wounds.

 - Apple cider Vinegar: mix 1 tablespoon apple cider vinegar in 1 glass of water.
+Dip a cotton swab in the solution and apply.

 - Garlic: garlic is an excellent anti septic and antimicrobial agent.
 Grate a flake of garlic and apply over the wound.
 It at once stops bleeding and pain.